fathzer/terra-vpn/README.md

 - 📡 Automatically updates your *DDNS* with the new IP address
 - 🔐 Automatically installs and configures OpenVPN using a local PKI and config folder
 - 🐳 Everything runs inside a Docker container
-- 👥 Supports adding VPN users manually after deployment
+- 👥 Supports adding VPN users after deployment
 - 🗑️ Deletes the server and its resources (IP, disk, etc.) when you decide to destroy it.

 ---

 ## 🧰 Requirements

-- [x] Docker installed on your machine
+- [x] Java or Docker installed on your machine
 - [x] An account on the VPS provider of your choice with API keys (the exact requirements are provider-specific)
 - [x] An account on the DDNS provider of your choice with API keys (the exact requirements are provider-specific)